novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 #### Enter the neuron

-A computational **neuron** does only two tricks:
+Simple artificial "neurons" carry out two tricks:

 1. **Add**.
 Multiply each incoming number by a weight and sum them up.
 2. **Squash**.
-Pass that sum through a kinked gate called an activation function.
-These days the gate is usually ReLU (Rectified Linear Unit): *If the sum is positive, keep it; else zero it*.
+Pass that sum through a gate called an activation function.
+The most-used gate is ReLU (Rectified Linear Unit): *If the sum is positive, keep it; else zero it*.

-That single kink is deceptively powerful.
+That simple gate is deceptively powerful.
 Chain together a handful of neurons in a **layer**, feed the outputs of one layer into another, and the network can bend straight lines into gentle S-curves, jagged cliffs, or anything in between.
 No matter how twisty the underlying relationship, enough neurons can approximate it.
 This universal-approximation property is why neural networks have become the Swiss Army knife of function fitting.

 A nice symmetry pops out here: if you *remove* every kink—replace all the gates with identity functions—a single-layer network collapses right back to linear regression.
 So neural nets are not mystical departures from classical stats; they are linear models with an unlimited supply of bends.
 How we make those bends obey our needs?